 The indentures governing the Convertible Notes contain certain covenants, including covenants requiring the Company to comply with the applicable asset coverage ratio requirement under the 1940 Act and to provide financial information to the holders of the Convertible Notes under certain circumstances.
 These covenants are subject to important limitations and exceptions that are described in the indentures governing the Convertible Notes.
-As of June 30, 2019 and December 31, 2018, the Company was in compliance with the terms of the indentures governing the Convertible Notes.
+As of September 30, 2019 and December 31, 2018, the Company was in compliance with the terms of the indentures governing the Convertible Notes.

 The Convertible Notes are accounted for in accordance with Accounting Standards Codification ("ASC") 470-20.
 Upon conversion of any of the Convertible Notes, the Company intends to pay the outstanding principal amount in cash and, to the extent that the conversion value exceeds the principal amount, the Company has the option to pay in cash or shares of the Company's common stock (or a combination of cash and shares) in respect of the excess amount, subject to the requirements of the indentures governing the Convertible Notes.
 The Company has determined that the embedded conversion options in each series of Convertible Notes are not required to be separately accounted for as a derivative under U.S. GAAP.
-In accounting for the Convertible Notes, the Company estimated at the time of issuance separate debt and equity components of each series of Convertible Notes was recorded in "additional paid-in capital" in the accompanying consolidated balance sheet.
+In accounting for the Convertible Notes, the Company estimated at the time of issuance separate debt and equity components of each series of Convertible Notes.
+An original issue discount equal to the equity components of each series of Convertible Notes was recorded in "additional paid-in capital" in the accompanying consolidated balance sheet.
 Additionally, the issuance costs associated with the Convertible Notes were allocated to the debt and equity components in proportion to the allocation of the proceeds and accounted for as deferred financing costs and equity issuance costs, respectively.

-As of June 30, 2019 and 2018, the principal amount of the Convertible Notes exceeded the value of the underlying shares multiplied by the per share closing price of the Company's common stock.
+As of September 30, 2019 and 2018, the principal amount of the Convertible Notes exceeded the value of the underlying shares multiplied by the per share closing price of the Company's common stock.